Thermal Deformations in Super-Eddington Magnetized Neutron Stars: Implications for Continuous Gravitational-Wave Detectability: Introduction

-In this Letter, we present the first quantitative study of thermal deformations in super-Eddington magnetized NSs with column accretion, focusing on crustal temperature asymmetries induced by magnetically modulated anisotropic heat conduction.
+In this work, we present the first quantitative study of thermal deformations in super-Eddington magnetized NSs with column accretion, focusing on crustal temperature asymmetries induced by magnetically modulated anisotropic heat conduction.
 We compute the resulting mass quadrupole moments and evaluate the detectability of the associated CGW emission with current and next-generation ground-based GW detectors, including the Laser Interferometer Gravitational-wave Observatory \cite[LIGO;][]{KAGRA:2013rdx}, the Einstein Telescope \cite[ET;][]{Branchesi:2023mws}, and the Cosmic Explorer \cite[CE;][]{Srivastava:2022slt}.
 Our results indicate that Galactic magnetized NSs undergoing super-Eddington column accretion can produce detectable CGWs in upcoming observatories, representing a new class of CGW sources.
 Assuming a 2-yr coherent integration, the ET and CE could detect such CGW signals from rapidly spinning NSs with spin periods $P \lesssim 20\,\rm ms$, while the LIGO O5 run may detect systems with $P \lesssim 6 \,{\rm ms}$.
 These findings suggest that super-Eddington magnetized NSs provide a unique opportunity to probe the NS crust and bridge accretion physics with GW astronomy.

-This Letter is organized as follows.
+The structure of this paper is organized as follows.
 Section~\ref{sec: column} describes the construction of the accretion column model above these super-Eddington magnetized NSs.
 In Section~\ref{sec: Temperature perturbation}, we calculate their thermal crustal deformations.
 Section~\ref{sec: detections} discusses the detectability of the associated CGW signals, and Section~\ref{sec: conclusion} presents our conclusions.